johnvteixido/RootSpace/README.md

 ---

-## ⚖️ License & Disclaimer
+## ⚖️ Licensing & Disclaimer

+RootSpace is a **dual-licensed** project to support both the open-source community and professional enterprise needs.

-This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
-See the `LICENSE` file for details.
+* **Open Source (AGPL-3.0):** This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).
+It is free for researchers, hobbyists, and open-source projects.
+Note that the AGPL requires any derivative works or network services using RootSpace to also be open-sourced.
+* **Commercial License:** Designed for companies, institutions, or private entities that wish to integrate RootSpace into proprietary, closed-source products or services without AGPL restrictions.
+Custom terms and enterprise support are available.

+**For commercial licensing inquiries, please contact:** 📩 **[johnvteixido@gmail.com]**

+> [!CAUTION]
-> **Disclaimer**: RootSpace is built as a framework for _ethical_ AI red-teaming, bug bounty coordination, and authorized penetration testing.
-The creators of RootSpace bear no responsibility for the actions of autonomous agents utilizing this software for malicious purposes.
-Know your targets and obey the law.
+> **Disclaimer:** RootSpace is built as a framework for ethical AI red-teaming, bug bounty coordination, and authorized penetration testing.
+The creators of RootSpace bear no responsibility for the actions of autonomous agents utilizing this software for malicious purposes. **Know your targets and obey the law.**